clongcurious1/adopt-a-shelter-pet-ver1/README.md

 **Code Louisville Project Requirement(s) Met in this Section**
 - Create and call at least 3 functions or methods, at least one of which must return a value used elsewhere in your code.
 The build_user function is defined at the beginning of the program.
 This function returns an “owner” dictionary.
 The function is called in Section III and the return value is printed.

+**SECTION 4: Countdown to Adopt a Shelter Pet in Real Life**

+**Summary** – In this section, user is told that the average amount of time to process a shelter adoption form and reach a decision is approximately 14 days.
+A countdown timer is printed to the terminal, starting with today’s date, and counting forward over the next 14 days, one day at a time.
+For each new date, a new activity is recommended to prepare to bring home a shelter pet.

+**Method** – Import datetime module.
+After getting current date using datetime.datetime.now(), the countdown by day from the current date is accomplished using datetime.timedelta(days=x).

+**Special Instructions** – None.

+**Code Louisville Project Requirement(s) Met in this Section** Calculate and display data based on an external factor (example: get the current date and display how many days remaining until some event).
+I got the current date and then planned forward, calculating and printing multiple dates, up to 14 days out from the current date.

+**IDEAS for FUTURE VERSIONS of this Program**

+**Version 2** - In Section 2 (Data and Visualization), add an additional section.
+The new section would involve using the Twitter API and possibly Tweepy or Twython to aggregate a set of tweets including keywords (adopt a dog, adopted a dog, adopted a shelter dog, rescue dog…).
+Sentiment analysis would be performed on the group of Tweets so that only the positive statements were retained.
+Those statements would then be broken down into single words and the recurrence of the words would be calculated.
+Ultimately, the most frequently recurring 150 words would be displayed in a Word Cloud in the shape of a dog (using a mask to control the shape).

+**Version 3** - Code a GUI for the Countdown Calendar in Section 4.

+**Version 4** - Create a web app using Django.

+**Version 5** - Expand the program, and all options within, allowing user to specify selection of a dog OR a cat.